How does it work when Airbnb confirms your identity?

 - Your profile photo and profile name

-The following will never be shared with your host or anyone else who uses Airbnb:
+As a guest, the following will never be shared with your host or anyone else who uses Airbnb:

 - The photo of your ID

-- The photo you take of yourself
+- The photo you take of yourself as part of ID verification (if you’re asked to do that)

 You can, however, remove the photo of your ID 90 days after you complete your most recent booking.